skyejacobson/HelixHTB/README.md

 This is something that could be done manually but would be incredibly slow.
 We can instead streamline it with 2 separate python scripts.

 `asyncuaCLI.py` loops over `ns=2;i=1` through `14`, printing each node's browse name, current value, and `UserAccessLevel` so you can see what's actually readable and writable.
 The `UserAccessLevel` is the key detail, it's the level of control your session actually has, which is what determines whether your offset and flag writes will apply or not.
 Access levels of `1` correspond to `read` privileges only while `2` and `3` correspond to `write` and `read/write` privileges respectively.

+The `nodeOVERRIDE.py` is the real magic.
+The PDF guide said the maintenance window opens once temperature crosses `~X°C` without a safety trip, so this drives the reactor sim to exactly that state — it puts the box in maintenance mode, then slowly inflates `CalibrationOffset` to push the displayed temperature up while watching that the raw value stays safe.

+It sets 2 other required variables to enable maintenance mode, then ramps `CalibrationOffset` by STEP every 30 seconds, reading all the key nodes each cycle.